giulioz/um-one-macos/README.md

 Roland stopped maintaining the macOS drivers for the original [UM-ONE](https://www.roland.com/us/products/um-one/) and the last release is for macOS Sierra (2016!).
 Are having trouble making yours work on newer macOS versions?
 This driver can help you.

+## Usage

+[Download](https://github.com/giulioz/um-one-macos/releases/latest/download/driver) the latest release and double click on it.
+It should automatically detect your MIDI interface and show up as MIDI device in your DAW.

 ## Building

 ### Dependencies